-Nutrition scientists apply the tools of physiology, biochemistry, molecular biology, and genetics, as well as epidemiology and social sciences, to questions that are important for understanding the impact of nutrition on human health.
-The PhD in Nutrition & Metabolism program provides students with core knowledge of nutrition and then focuses on training them to conduct original, nutrition-related research.
-Students can tailor your coursework and research experience to pursue their interests.
+Nutrition scientists apply the tools of physiology, biochemistry, cell and molecular biology, and genetics and genomics, as well as epidemiology and social sciences, to address questions that are important for understanding the impact of nutrition on metabolism and human health.
+Students can tailor their coursework and research experiences to pursue their particular interests.

 Required Courses for the PhD

-- GMS NU 620 Research, Clinical and Public Policy Applications in Medical Nutrition Sciences GMS
+- GMS NU 620 Clinical Nutrition Research (3 cr)

-- GMS NU 700 Medical Nutrition Sciences Seminar
+- GMS NU 700 Nutrition and Metabolism Seminar (2 cr)

 Faculty and Research Programs